skofic/environmental-services/notes/README.md

 }
 ```

-The `_key` represents the *primary key* of the record, it is the *MD5 hash* of the `geometry_bounds` field.
+The `_key` represents the *primary key* of the record, it is the [MD5](https://en.wikipedia.org/wiki/MD5) hash of the `geometry_bounds` field.

-The `std_dataset_ids` field contains the list of all datasets present in the record; the values are references to the corresponding `Dataset` records.
+The `std_dataset_ids` field contains the *list* of *all datasets* featured *in the record*; the values are *references* to the corresponding `Dataset` records.

-The `geometry_point` contains the GeoJSON point coordinates of the center of the measurement grid cell.
+The `geometry_point` contains the [GeoJSON](https://geojson.org) *point coordinates* of the *center* of the *grid cell*.

-The `geometry_bounds` contains the GeoJSON polygon coordinates of the grid cell.
+The `geometry_bounds` contains the [GeoJSON](https://geojson.org) *polygon coordinates* of the *grid cell*.

-The `properties` field contains all the data, it is subdivided into the four time periods:
+The `properties` field contains all the *data*, it is subdivided into the *four time periods*:

-- `1981-2010`: Historical data averaged for the period ranging from 1981 to 2010.
+- `1981-2010`: *Historical data* averaged for the period ranging from 1981 to 2010.
 At the top level we find yearly period averages and the `std_date_span_month` field contains monthly data averages for the same period.
-- `2011-2040`: Modelled data for the period ranging from 2011 to 2040.
-The `MPI-ESM1-2-HR` and `ssp370` fields indicate respectively the *climate model* and the *shared socioeconomic pathway* used in the modelling.
+- `2011-2040`: *Modelled data* for the period ranging from 2011 to 2040.
+The `MPI-ESM1-2-HR` and `ssp370` fields indicate respectively the [climate model](https://mpimet.mpg.de/en/research/department-climate-variability/earth-system-modeling-and-prediction) and the [shared socioeconomic pathway](https://www.meteomatics.com/en/api/available-parameters/climate-data/#scenario3) used in the modelling.
 At the top level of the `ssp370` property we find yearly period averages and the `std_date_span_month` field contains monthly data averages for the same period.
-- `2041-2070`: Modelled data for the period ranging from 2041 to 2070.
-The structure of the data is the same as the previously described section.
+- `2041-2070`: *Modelled data* for the period ranging from 2041 to 2070.
+The structure of the data is the same as the *previously described section*.
-- `2071-2100`: Modelled data for the period ranging from 2071 to 2100.
-The structure of the data is the same as the previously described section.
+- `2071-2100`: *Modelled data* for the period ranging from 2071 to 2100.
+The structure of the data is the same as the *previously described section*.

-All properties are documented in the [data dictionary](https://github.com/skofic/data-dictionary-service.git)
+All *data variables* are *documented* in the [data dictionary](https://github.com/skofic/data-dictionary-service.git).

 #### Indexes

 Both the `geometry_point` and the `geometry_bounds` fields are indexed with type `geo`.
+The point geometry is used to select by distance, while the polygon geometry is used for all other geometry searches.

 ### WorldClim